-Anthurium forgetii is a tropical epiphyte that can improve the look of your home and office.
-You can easily care for your Anthurium forgetii so long as you feed it with the right fertilizer and grow it in a suitable substrate.
+Anthurium forgetii of the Araceae family is a tropical epiphyte that can improve the look of your home and office.
+You can easily care for your Anthurium forgetii so long as you feed it with the right fertilizer and grow this Anthurium genus plant in a suitable substrate.

 Read this comprehensive guide to help you learn all you need to know about Anthurium forgetii.

 JUMP TO TOPIC

 What Is Anthurium Forgetii?

 Anthurium forgetii is a little but very beautiful epiphyte plant.
 It has small leaves with white or silvery veins.
 The color of the vein helps botanists to classify Anthurium forgetii into plain form or silver veining varieties.
 This plant is native to the forests of Columbia and Ecuador where they grow on trees and other erect surfaces.

 Even though Anthurium forgetii is very easy to acclimate, grow and care for, it is also a slow-grower.
 The slow growth rate of Anthurium forgetii makes it more precious to plant lovers as they get to see a beautiful little plant with one or two leaves for a long time.

 Anthurium forgetii is very easy to identify since the plants have droplet-shaped round leaves.
 The leaves are velvety and lack a sinus.
 The plant has a climbing stem, so it looks weak.
 The leaves are usually dark green with white or silvery veins.